nitras/elisabethian-insult/README.md

 - You villainous fool-born dewberry.
 - You clouted dismal-dreaming gudgeon.
 - You roguish reeling-ripe pumpion.
+- You mammering boil-brained apple-john.
-- You villainous fool-born bugbear.
+- You craven clay-brained giglet.
 - You goatish bat-fowling foot-licker.
 - You spongy ill-breeding varlet.